-Every account, whether Engine Yard Classic, Engine Yard Pro, or Engine Yard on Terremark, has a corresponding ticketing account associated with it.
+Every account, whether Engine Yard Cloud, or Engine Yard on Terremark, has a corresponding ticketing account associated with it.
 If you have access to multiple accounts, you might notice that you have been prompted to create a unique email address to associate with each account.

 Your single sign-on (SSO) email allows you access to multiple Engine Yard accounts; however, the Support ticketing system requires a unique email per account, so that it knows which account to file a ticket against.